epfl-ada/ada-2022-project-teamrefuge2000/README.md

-## How sexists are movies ?

-AK proposition: (How / How much) Are movies subdued to gender diktats/stereotypes?
+## How much are movies subdued to gender stereotypes?

 ### Abstract